King Faisal Air Base shooting: Background

 The United States and Jordan have maintained a strong military relationship since 1957 when the U.S. first began sending military aid to Jordan.
 In fiscal year 2013 the United States sent nearly $1.4 billion of aid to Jordan.
 In 1996, the United States bestowed Jordan with Major non-NATO Ally (MNNA) status, a designation that, among other things, makes Jordan eligible to receive excess U.S. defense articles, training, and loans of equipment for cooperative research and development.
 Beginning in 2013, Jordan has also become a popular locale for U.S. training of groups such as Iraqi government troops and moderate Syrian rebels as part of the Syrian Train and Equip Program.

-The Syrian Train and Equip Program's roots in Jordan begin in 2013 when the first U.S. U.S. special forces trainers arrived in the country to train the program's first recruits.
+The Syrian Train and Equip Program's roots in Jordan begin in 2013 when the first U.S. special forces trainers arrived in the country to train the program's first recruits.
 STEP was a CIA ran program and as such U.S. troops participating in it were "detailed" to the CIA in accordance with international law.
 Jordanian military bases are most often used in the training of selected fighters.
 One of these bases included King Faisal Air Base, located on the outskirts of Al-Jafr, Jordan, among other covert locations around Jordan.

 Action of November 4, 2016

-Shortly after 12:00pm (ADT) on November 4, 2016 a convoy of four unarmored vehicles arrived at King Faisal air base.
+Shortly after 12:00pm (ADT) on November 4, 2016, a convoy of four unarmored vehicles arrived at King Faisal air base.
 The convoy contained four American soldiers who were returning from a day of range training elsewhere.
 The first vehicle of the convoy passed through the base's sole access control point unimpeded.
 As the second vehicle approached to enter a Jordanian army guard, Corporal Marik al-Tuwayha, opened fire with his M16 rifle, striking through the windshield of the vehicle and killing Staff Sergeant Kevin McEnroe and Staff Sergeant Matthew Lewellen.
 The other Americans in the following vehicles shouted in both English and Arabic to Corporal al-Tuwayha to cease fire to no avail.
 Corporal al-Tuwayha then advanced on the other Americans in the convoy, firing on them as he did so.
 The two remaining Americans sought cover and returned fire.
 Staff Sergeant James Moriarty was killed and the remaining American shot Corporal al-Tuwayha with his pistol, critically wounding him and ending the gunbattle.

 The Americans in the convoy were not wearing body armor since it was not required to outside of some specified training which contributed to the devastating losses suffered in the shooting.
 Corporal al-Tuwayha was wearing body armor and was using a rifle while the Americans only had pistols for personal protection.
 Two of the Americans in the attack were medically evacuated but later died of their wounds.
 Corporal al-Tuwayha was severely injured and placed in an induced coma, he was taken to the same hospital and allowed in close proximity of them due to the lack of clarity surrounding the shooting.